fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     But those who, before them, had homes (in Medina) and had adopted the faith, – show their affection to such as came to them for refuge, and entertain no desire, in their hearts for things given to the (latter), but give them preference over themselves, even though poverty was their (own lot).
 And those saved from the covetousness of their own souls, – they are the ones that achieve prosperity.
     Chapter 59; verse 9

+### Revelation of Surah Al-Baqara

+Islam continued to spread rapidly throughout the clans of Aws and Khazraj, and some believers looked forward to the day when, thanks to the covenant with the Jews, the oasis would be one harmonious whole.
+But the Revelation now gave warning of hidden elements of discord.
+It was about this time that the longest surah of the Koran began to be revealed, al-Baqarah (the Heifer), which is placed at the beginning of the Book, immediately after the sevenverses of al-Patihah, the Opening.
+It starts with a definiton of the rightly guided:

+    Alif- Lam - Mim.
+This beyond doubt is the Book, a guidance unto the God-fearing, who believe in the Unseen and perform the prayer and give ofthat which We have bestowed upon them; and who believe in that which is revealed unto thee and in that which was revealed before thee, and who are certain ofthe Hereafter.
+These are they who follow guidance from their Lord and these are they who shall prosper.

 </details><details><summary>

 ## 624 Change of Qibla to Kaaba